 Here are the types of property owners you should consider when developing your list:

 As stated above, a property owner who is behind on their taxes for at least two years will likely be on the delinquent tax list and, therefore, public record.
 These prospective sellers are in need of capital, or they may lose their homes entirely due to penalties, fines, and tax liens.

 These owners may not be able to wait for a higher offer as they have no choice but to sell the property to you at a discount.
 However, this means that you will have to pay such taxes once you buy their property.
 Nevertheless, having such delinquencies paves the way for making an offer below market value since it requires you to make due on their unpaid bills.

 Out-of-state or out-of-county property owners

-It’s also worth keeping an eye out for owners who live either in a different state or different county of where their property is located.
+It’s also worth keeping an eye out for owners who live either in a different state or a different county where their property is located.
 This is because they may not be as attached to the property.

-This set of circumstances often happens when the property owner moves for whatever reason as they are more interested in liquidating than they are in keeping up with the finances of the property.
+This set of circumstances often happens when the property owner moves for whatever reason, as they are more interested in liquidating than they are in keeping up with the finances of the property.

 Longtime property owners

-If you find a property with an owner who’s had their property for 10 years or more, there may be a good chance the owner will seek to sell.
+If you find a property with an owner who’s had their property for ten years or more, there may be a good chance the owner will seek to sell.
 The reason for this trend is simple—having more equity available allows them more freedom to spend on something else.

 As a result, longtime owners may sell their property for lower than what the property’s market value is.